-The DRYPOINT XF heated dryers are delivered without desiccant filled in either Vessel.
-This is done for the ease of transportation and the higher centre of gravity resulting from the dryer after it is filled.
+The DRYPOINT XF heated dryers may be delivered without a complete desiccant fill in either vessel.
+This is done for ease of transportation and, the dryers higher center of gravity after it is filled.
 Desiccant filling should only be done by an experience professional.
 Personal protection equipment (PPE) must be used when filling desiccant into a dryer such as: dust mask, proper full cover eye protection and protective clothing including gloves.